-Minnesota is not the first place you want to see those lights flashing in your rear-view mirror, at least if you have been drinking or even if you have not been drinking and the officer suspects otherwise.
+Minnesota is not the place you want to see those flashing lights in your rear-view mirror, especially if you have been drinking or if the officer only suspects you have been drinking.

-The reason is that we have the toughest laws in the country for dealing with drivers under the influences of alcohol, according to a recent analysis by a Utah firm.
+The reason is that we have the toughest laws in the country for dealing with drivers under the influence of alcohol, according to a recent analysis by a Utah firm.

-No one reason Minnesota is tough on DUIs
+No single reason Minnesota is tough on DUIs

 Compared with other states in America, no single measure makes ours a true standout.